 1. Duck Feet Caused by Externally Rotated Hips

 Duck feet can be caused due to externally rotated hips.
 In other words, the whole leg (femur and shins) is pointing outwards due to the position of the rotated hips which gives the appearance of duck feet.

 Externally rotated hips are usually the result of tight glutes (most notably the piriformis) and weak hip internal rotators.

 To fix duck feet caused by too much hip external rotation you would need to lengthen the glutes (by stretching and releasing them) and strengthen the hip internal rotators so that the rotation of the hips is pulled more ‘internally’ rather than ‘externally’.

-We will provide stretches and exercises below to fix this in a later section.
+We will provide stretches and exercises below to fix duck footed posture caused by eternally rotated hips in a later section.

 2. Duck Feet Caused by a Posteriorly Tilted Pelvis